-- Special containers were provided in the kitchens of the outdoor vending building for collecting food wastes.
-The food wastes were collected and delivered to the off-site recycling facility for compositing. - Central Chemical Wastes Store was inspected.
-Chemical Wastes were handled, stored and disposed in accordance with the Code of Practice on the Packaging, Labelling and Storage of Chemical Waste.
+• Special containers were provided in the kitchens of the Outdoor Vending Restaurant, Corner Café, Cornet Café and Starliner Diner Restaurant for collecting food wastes.
+The food wastes were collected and delivered to the off-site recycling facility for compositing.

-No non-compliance in relation to the EIA recommendations was identified during the site inspection in the reporting period and therefore no further recommendation is required.
+No non-compliance in relation to the EIA recommendations was identified during the site inspection in this reporting period and therefore no further recommendation is required.
 The ET will keep track on the EM&A programme to ensure compliance of environmental requirements and the proper implementation of all necessary mitigation measures.